Road to OSCP

 Tips and Tricks

-The OSCP is 24hr exam and for that reason, speed and efficiency is everything.
-I reccomend making sure you have solid foundtaion for methodoligies going in.
-You should be able to know all enumeration steps you need to take when you see a service or how to find them.
+The OSCP is a 24hr exam and for that reason, speed and efficiency is everything.
+I recommend making sure you have solid foundation for your methodologies going in.
+Even if you don’t know all the possible enumeration or exploitation steps, you should know how to quickly research new things you might see.

 Recap